azurespheredev/Affected-ChakraUI-Style-Injection/README.md

 # Chakra UI Styles Break When Injected via Chrome Extension Using Shadow DOM

+Please try `yarn build` to build the chrome extension and import `dist` folder into your browser to troubleshoot.

 ## Screenshot 1 (Works fine in most of web pages)

 <img src="public/assets/Screenshot_1.png" />